thejamesgore/react-native-projects/README.md

 - Automatically Navigates to login screen or home screen depending on whether the user is logged in or out

 # 03 - A Japanese Character Learning App

+A random Japanese character appears on screen and you have to guess which character it is to test your knowledge.